 This teacher's disgusting experiment proves why you should always wash your hands

 We all know that washing our hands often and thoroughly is important.
-But how many of us wash our hands as much as we should?
+But even before the outbreak of coronavirus (COVID-19) how many of us actually washed our hands as much as we should?
 One teacher wanted her class to see the negative effects unclean hands can have, so she came up with a disgusting germ experiment using slices of bread.

 Each slice was placed into a separate baggy and left to sit for a few days.